 The suppliers get these POs.
 Then the process and ship them to your client, sending back the tracking information through XML and EDI.
 Your clients get the shipping notification; then the products shipped then are taken and pushed to your accounting software.

 With this method, you can have the right metrics to calculate your profitability and financial reporting – EDI documents provide this for you.
 An average integration looks like this from an eCommerce standpoint.

 What happened with COVID, however, is a lot of hospitals and a lot of medical suppliers were struggling because they did not have this automated purchase order or tracking integration.
 They have to put thousands and thousands of orders manually because of this influx of demand.

 Advantages of Implementing EDI & XML Integrations in eCommerce

-How do the EDI and XML integrations help businesses become more efficient?
+How do the EDI and XML integrations for eCommerce help businesses have the right eCommerce fulfillment and become more efficient?

 The integrations allow for process automation which helps a business scale, increase operations efficiency, and reduce human error.
 When you configure and tweak these upgrades, you have a well-running machine.
 That machine, your eCommerce business or operation, now runs itself, essentially.
-EDI gives you that power.
+EDI solutions give you that power.